platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

   [deploy WordPress without Composer](../vanilla/_index.md) before upgrading to a Composer-based site.
 - You have [downloaded and installed Composer](https://getcomposer.org/download/).

-## Install WordPress with Composer
+## 1. Install WordPress with Composer

-Managing WordPress with Composer makes installing and updating WordPress and its dependencies much more lightweight.
-With Composer, you don't need to commit all of WordPress core, its themes and plugins to your project's Git repository.
-You also don't need to manage any of these elements as Git submodules.

-If you were managing WordPress and its dependencies as Git submodules, see [how to remove them](../../../development/submodules.md#removing-submodules) before switching to Composer.

-To install WordPress with Composer:
+To install WordPress with Composer, complete the following steps:

 1. Switch to a new Git branch.